stories-with-dice/cthulhu_eternal_srd/content/index.md

 - [x] clean numbers in headers
 - [x] added Classical SRD to links
 - [x] fix some "see" references (Part 1)
+- [ ] replace `about:blank` in cults
+- [ ] replace all "See" references with links
 - [ ] add Medieval Age content
 - [ ] add Jazz Age content
 - [ ] add Future Age content
 - [ ] add pregens
 - [ ] add NPCs
-- [ ] replace all "See" references with links
 - [ ] Open Mythos

+# Collaboration and Submissions

+If you want to fix or submit something in this webpage, clone the repository, open it in Obsidian.
+Make your edits and then open a PR.